 In accordance with the 1989 amendments to the Drug-Free Schools and Communities Act, as articulated in the Education Department General Administrative Regulations (EDGAR) Part 86 (Drug Free Schools and Campuses Regulations), this policy will be distributed to all students and WSC employees each year.
-For more information on policy notification procedures, please contact the Vice President for Student Affairs at (701) 774-4585.
+For more information on policy notification procedures, please contact the Dean of Students at (701) 774-4295.